-New Zealand is using around 30 times less 1080 per hectare, compared to what the country used fifty years ago.
+New Zealand is using around 30 times less 1080 per hectare, compared to what was used some fifty years ago.
 We know that 1080 being dropped from the air makes some people uncomfortable.
 While a number of research projects are looking at 1080 alternatives, the current 1080 rules will keep people and the environment safe.

-The EPA’s predecessor authority, ERMA, undertook a transparent public review in 2007 and determined that while the benefits of using 1080 outweighed the adverse effects, the controls around its use should be tightened.
+The EPA’s predecessor authority, ERMA, undertook a transparent public reassessment of the use of 1080 in 2007 and determined that while the benefits of using 1080 outweighed the adverse effects, the controls around its use should be tightened.